Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Introduction

 Turbulent mixing, particularly across the boundary of a cloud, influences the number density and size distribution of cloud droplets by causing fluctuations of water vapor and liquid water content, as we showed in previous works \cite{Kumar2013,kumar2012extreme,Kumar2014,Goetzfried2017,kumar2018scale}, partly in significantly more complex configurations with several nonlinear feedbacks.
-Here, we focus on the simpler mixing in the cloud bulk and discuss the statistics from a passive scalar-type perspective.
-Mixing can be characterised by Damköhler number $\textrm{Da}$, the ratio of the typical flow time scale, such as the large-scale eddy turnover time to a characteristic thermodynamic reaction time scale of interest,
+Here, we focus on the simpler mixing inside the cloud bulk.
+Mixing can be characterised by Damköhler number $\textrm{Da}$ \cite{siewert2017statistical,pinsky2016theoretical}, the ratio of the typical flow time scale, such as the large-scale eddy turnover time to a characteristic thermodynamic reaction time scale of interest,

 Thermodynamic processes, which are characterised by small Damk\"ohler numbers $({\rm Da}\ll 1)$, proceed slower than the flow is mixed; this mixing regime is called thermodynamics-limited or {\em homogeneous}, see e.g. ref. \cite{Burnet2007}.
 For cloud droplet evaporation, it means that moist air will be properly mixed and droplets will evaporate at approximately the same rate.
 In the regime with the large Damk\"ohler number ($\textrm{Da}\gg1$), the corresponding thermodynamic regime is called mixing-limited or {\em inhomogeneous}.
 In this regime, the moist air is mixed slower by the flow than it is saturated by evaporating droplets.
-For inhomogeneous mixing, cloud droplets evaporate in different regions with different rates.
-As it was shown in ref. \cite{kumar2012extreme}, the inhomogeneous mixing gives extended tails of the cloud droplet size distribution.
-The inhomogeneous mixing in clouds causes also rapid changes of vapor and liquid water contents \cite{kumar2012extreme,jensen1989simple,fries2021key}; this has been also found recently in field measurements, e.g. in \cite{Beals2015}.
+For inhomogeneous mixing, cloud droplets evaporate in different regions with different rates \cite{jensen1989simple,kumar2012extreme,Beals2015,fries2021key}.
+As it was shown in \cite{kumar2012extreme}, the inhomogeneous mixing gives extended tails of the cloud droplet size distribution.
 Higher levels of fluctuations of water vapor content in different regions generate different rates of growth and shrinkage of cloud water droplets.
-We want to investigate how strongly this variability is in the bulk of a cloud.
+We want to investigate how strong this variability of the droplet radius $r$ is in the bulk of a cloud.